cloudfoundry-incubator/kubecf/deploy/helm/kubecf/README.md

 # KubeCF

 KubeCF is a Cloud Foundry distribution for Kubernetes.
-KubeCF packages cf-deployment BOSH releases into containers and configuration.
+KubeCF installs BOSH releases from cf-deployment as Kubernetes objects.
 It includes all components required for a full Cloud Foundry Application Runtime (CFAR) PaaS on Kubernetes.

 ## Install the Quarks operator

-This chart depends on the [Quarks cf-operator][1], which must be installed before KubeCF to provide Kubernetes CRDs necessary for running some components.
+This chart depends on the [Quarks operator][1], which must be installed before KubeCF to provide Kubernetes CRDs necessary for running some components.

 Each KubeCF release is paired with a specific Quarks release.
 Check the [KubeCF Release Notes][2] to